ImranR98/SunTimeThemeSetter/README.md

 # Lux
-Automatically switch between light/dark GNOME and Mailspring themes on sunrise/sunset.
+Automatically switch between light/dark themes on sunrise/sunset.

+Supports:
+- GNOME Desktop Environment on Linux.
+- Windows 10 light/dark theme.
+- Mailspring email app on Linux.

 ## Requirements
 Requires Node.js.

 ## Usage
+### Setup desired themes
+- GNOME: Change the gnomeLightTheme and gnomeDarkTheme variables in lux.js.
-Change the LIGHTTHEME and DARKTHEME variables in runSTTS.sh to your desired light/dark themes for GNOME.
+- Mailspring: Change the mailspringLightTheme and mailspringDarkTheme variables in lux.js.

-Mailspring light/dark themes are hardcoded in the .js (missing Mailspring config is ignored).
+- Windows 10: Nothing to set.
+There is only one dark/light theme.

-Setup runSTTS.sh to run on device startup.
+Setup `node luxLoop.js` to run on startup.